FlorianBr/OpenHAB.Codesnippets/README.md

 My Code-Snippets for OpenHAB.
 Free to use and modify for everyone.

+## Anycubic

+Stuff for integration of my Anycubic 3D Printer.
+Or to be exact: To integrate Klipper/Mainsail
 ## Aqara

 I use a lot of Aqara devices in my setup.
 Environmental sensors, switches, the cube...
 They are connected using [Zigbee2Mqtt](https://www.zigbee2mqtt.io) but often need some rules.
 Most of all: The state must be reset, otherwise the script wont be triggered on a new event.
 Besides that, the doorswitches return true/false instead of open/close,

 ## Denon-AVR